This blog, Happier Freelancing is officially 1 year old. Woohoo!

 TOTAL: 962 Traffic / 1,268 audience

 The blog title is very important to drive traffic from the search engine.
 I think MonsterInsights helped to boost my organic traffic!
 MonsterInsights is a WordPress plugin that allows you to easily add, customize, and manage the Google Analytics on your WordPress site.
-And also, it’s helped me to create SEO friendly blog title.
-MonsterInsights is free to download, the paid plan provides more features, always 14 days money-back guarantee.
+And also, it’s helped me to create SEO-friendly blog titles.
+MonsterInsights is free to download, the paid plan provides more features, and always a 14-day money-back guarantee.

 Blog title store and suggestion look like this: